munkacsimark/local-data-storage/README.md

 `createdDate` - The timestamp of creation.
 It's generated automatically in *LocalDataStorage*s *setItem* method.
 Don't modify it.

 `expiryDate` - The timestamp of expiration, it can be set from *LocalDataStorage*s *setItem* method or later.
-When an item expires it will be removed by *LocalDataStorage*s *cleanExpiredItems* method which is called in *constructor* too.
+When an item expires it will be removed by *LocalDataStorage*s *clearExpiredItems* method which is called in *constructor* too.